An ectopic pregnancy is a serious condition

 - Quit smoking as soon as possible, especially before you conceive.

 - Practice safe sex and limit your sexual partners to help reduce your risk of contracting pelvic inflammatory disease.

 If you have an ectopic pregnancy, you may feel fine early in the pregnancy.
-Later, you will experience symptoms that you need to report as soon as possible to our Alliance or Grapevine obgyns.
+Later, you will experience symptoms that you need to report as soon as possible to our Fort Worth or Grapevine ObGyns.

 - Light, moderate or heavy vaginal bleeding

 - Pain in the abdomen or pelvic pain, which may only occur on one side

 Diagnosis and treatment

 When you call to tell us you have symptoms that may indicate an ectopic pregnancy, we will either recommend that we see you in our office or recommend emergency treatment.
 In the Fort Worth or Grapevine ObGyn office, we normally check your blood pressure and perform a pelvic examination.
 We may also order an ultrasound examination and blood work to confirm our diagnosis.